 Grade.
 The finished grade of premises improved by a building or structure is the average natural elevation or slope of the surface of the ground within fifty (50) feet of the building or structure.

 Grading.
 The act or method of moving soil to reshape the surface of land or a road to a desired level or grade.

+Haul Road - means a road constructed for the principle purpose of hauling construction materials, or to provide access to one or more construction sites or industrial operations.

 Hazardous Materials.
 A material which is defined in one or more of the following categories: